-1. Leads a team of professional Firefighters and specialized firefighting equipment in compliance with Transport Canada Regulations, Airport Emergency Plan (AEP) and Standard Operating Guidelines (SOGs) in life threatening and non-life-threatening emergency response incidents (including but not limited to Aircraft, Medical, Hazardous Materials, Dangerous Goods, Fuel Spill, escorting Emergency Services partners) with the overall objective of saving life, property and protecting the environment.

-- Assumes full command of operations at the scene until relieved. - Determines the strategies and tactics of specialized firefighting equipment and personnel at the scene of an airside emergency or structural fire. - Assigns firefighting, rescue and medical duties to Firefighters and additional emergency responders to save lives, property and protect the environment. - Measures the performance of personnel and effectiveness of determined action plan as it relates to the mitigation of the incident and adjusts as required.
+1. As part of a team of professional Firefighters, operates specialized firefighting equipment in compliance with TC Regulations, Airport Emergency Plan (AEP) and Standard Operating Guidelines (SOG's) in life threatening and non-life threatening emergency response incidents (including but not limited to aircraft, medical, hazardous materials, dangerous goods, fuel spill, escorting emergency services partners) with the overall objective of saving life, property and protecting the environment. - In the absence of the Fire Chief or Fire Captain, assumes full command of operations at the scene until relieved; - In the absence of the Fire Chief or Fire Captain, determines the strategies and tactics of specialized firefighting equipment and personnel at the scene of an airside emergency or structural fire; - In the absence of the Fire Chief or Fire Captain, assign firefighting, rescue and medical duties to Firefighters and additional emergency responders to save lives, property and protect the environment; - In the absence of the Fire Chief or Fire Captain, measures the performance of personnel and effectiveness of determined action plan as it relates to the mitigation of the incident and adjusts as required;

-- Advises Emergency Operations Center (EOC), On Scene Controller (OSC) and mutual Aid Partners that incident scene is safe and clear. - Completes initial investigations of incidents. - Completes and compiles all reports and documentation within the appropriate GNWT and TC databases as required.
+- In the absence of the Fire Chief or Fire Captain, advises Emergency Operations Center (EOC), On Scene Controller (OSC) and mutual aid partners that incident scene is safe and clear; - In the absence of the Fire Chief or Fire Captain, completes initial investigations of incidents; and, - In the absence of the Fire Chief or Fire Captain, is responsible for completing and compiling all reports and documentation within the appropriate GNWT and TC databases as required.

-2. Provides training, certification, and leadership in the regulatory CARs (343.14 and 323.14 Training of Personnel) requirement.
-CARs training is paramount to the emergency responses and preparation for regular and routine interviews conducted by Transport Canada, Air Marine, Safety Inspectors and Auditors (Safety and Security) to determine the team's capabilities, qualifications, certifications and understanding of the regulations.
+2. Responsible for successfully completing assigned training and certification in the regulatory required CARs (343.14 and 323.14 Training of Personnel).
+CARs training is paramount to emergency responses as well as preparation for regular and routine interviews conducted by TC, Air, Marine, and Safety Inspectors and Auditors (Safety and Security) to determine the Firefighter team's capabilities, qualifications, certifications and understanding of the regulations.
 This includes participating in a continuous program of job training in accordance with the required established Syllabus of Training outlined below.

-- Ensures staff are certified in all aspects of the CARs:

 - CFR vehicles and equipment;

-- Emergency communication system including fire alarms;
+- Emergency communications systems including fire alarms;

-- Fire-fighting personnel safety;
+- Firefighting personnel safety;

 - Fire behavior;

 - Extinguishing agents;

 - Portable fire extinguishers;

-- Fire hoses, nozzles, turrets, and other appliances available for firefighting;
+- Fire hoses, nozzles, turrets, and other appliances available for fire fighting;

 - Fire-fighting operations;

 - Emergency aircraft evacuation assistance;

 - Aircraft cargo hazards;

 - Live-fire training;

 - First Aid;

 - Familiarization with the airport(s) or aerodrome(s) where the Firefighter will be carrying out fire-fighting duties;

-- Familiarization with the types of aircraft regularly operating at the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties; and,
+- Familiarization with the types of aircraft regularly operating at the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties;

-- Familiarization with fire-fighting duties under the Aerodrome Emergency Response Plan for the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties.
+- Familiarization with fire-fighting duties under the Aerodrome Emergency Response Plan for the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties; and,

-- Ensures that required training documents are completed correctly and accurately in accordance with CARs and department SOGs.
+- Responsible to ensure that required training documents are completed correctly and accurately in accordance with CARs and department SOG's.

-3. Provides training, certification, and leadership in the handling of a wide variety of specialized tools and appliances used to perform specialized operational techniques in the suppression of fires and rescue of people with the objective of preserving lives and property.
+3. Responsible for successfully completing assigned training and certification in the handling of a wide variety of specialized tools and appliances used to perform specialized operational techniques in the suppression of fires and the rescue of people with the objective of preserving lives and property.